JabRef/blog.jabref.org/_posts/2024-07-01-AI-chatting.md

 ---
-title: "Introducing AI features to JabRef"
+title: "LLM-powered chatting with papers in JabRef"
-categories: [Anniversary]
+categories: [AI, GSoC]
 ---

 Hello, everyone!
 My name is Ruslan and I'm a novice JabRef contributor and I'm working on AI project for Google Summer of Code.

 I want to introduce you to the new AI features in JabRef.
-Now, while you managing you reasearch library, you can also chat with papers with a smart AI assistant.
+Now, while you managing you research library, you can also chat with papers with a smart AI assistant.
+We use OpenAI API to achieve that.

 ## AI chat tab